TheLucasMoore/thelucasmoore.github.io/_posts/2016-09-06-Database-Transactions-with-Postgres-and-ActiveRecord.markdown

 end
 ```

-So how can this be resolved?
-With a [transaction](http://api.rubyonrails.org/classes/ActiveRecord/Transactions/ClassMethods.html), of course!
+This be resolved with a [transaction](http://api.rubyonrails.org/classes/ActiveRecord/Transactions/ClassMethods.html).

 A transaction is a block wrapped around SQL statements, which will only persist if there are no errors in the block.
 This means nothing will be executed until the entire block is valid.
 The changes happen as one structure, not many pieces.

 For the two concurrent requests, by wrapping the logic in a `.transaction` block, it will now tell us if it fails with a database rollback.

 Transactions can be called on a class method or an instance method.
-In this refactor, I chose to call the `.transaction` on the `anagram` variable which is the instance of the key found in our Anagram database.
+In this refactor, I chose to call the `.transaction` on the `anagram` variable which is the instance of the Anagram with that particular key.

 I could call it on the Anagram model itself, but by moving it down to one specific instance of the Anagram class, it catches the specific instance of trying to modify one row of the table at the same time.